Tokyo Skytree®

 ▶Specifications

-▸ Decision on a height of 634m
+▸Decision on a height of 634 meters

-▶Role as a Broadcast Tower
+▶Role as a radio tower

 #Townscape/Bikan Historical Quarter # Zoo and botanical gardens, aquariums, farms #Amusement park/Theme park #Commercial facilities/Complex facilities